 Althier M. Lazar is a professor of education at Saint Joseph’s University.
 Her books include Culturally Sustaining Literacy Pedagogies, Schools of Promise for Multilingual Students, Bridging Literacy and Equity, and Practicing What We Teach.
 Kaitlin K. Moran is an assistant professor of teacher education at Saint Joseph's University.
-Shoshanna Edwards-Alexander is an affiliate faculty member of sociology, education, and gender studies at Saint Joseph's University.
+Shoshanna Edwards-Alexander is a clinical assistant professor of social work for the School of Education and Human Development at Saint Joseph's University.

 “The authors call on us to engage in the difficult and vital work necessary to dismantle systems that fail Black and Brown children.”

 —From the Foreword by Delicia Tiera Greene, assistant professor, University at Albany, SUNY